aws/aws-cdk-rfcs/text/0006-monolothic-packaging.md

 - All `aws-cdk.xxx` dependencies will be removed from `requirements.txt` and replaced with `aws-cdk-lib`.
-- Classes that used to be imported from `aws_cdk.core` will now be imported from `aws_cdk`.
-- No other changes.
+- No other source changes.

 ### Go